Skills Utilized

 this layout really didn't set more than a very generalized

 atmosphere.
-To really go to the extreme, I wanted to try to step
+To really go to the extreme, I wanted to try to step fully into a

 gothic landscape.
 The mood I tried to evoke: